Permify/permify/docs/docs/getting-started/modeling.md

 See more details on [Attribute Based Access Control](../use-cases/abac) section to learn our approach on ABAC as well as how it operates in Permify.

-## Permission Capabilities

-1. **Permission Union:**

-Permify allows you to set permissions that are effectively the union of multiple permission sets.
-For example, if a user belongs to multiple roles, each with their own permissions, the user’s effective permissions will be the union of all permissions of the roles they belong to.
-This is beneficial in scenarios where a user needs to have varied access across different departments or roles.

-2. **Permission Indirection: (ReBAC)**

-Permify supports indirect permission granting through relationships.
-For instance, you can define that a user has certain permissions because of their relation to other entities.

-An example of this would be granting a manager the same permissions as their subordinates, or giving a user access to a resource because they belong to a certain group.
-This is facilitated by our relationship-based access control, which allows the definition of complex permission structures based on the relationships between users, roles, and resources.

-We utilize ReBAC and Google Zanzibar to create natural linkage between business units, functions, and entities of an organization.

-## Real World Examples
+## More Advanced Examples

-This example shows almost all aspects of the Permify Schema.

-You can check out more schema examples from the [Real World Examples](https://docs.permify.co/docs/getting-started/examples/) section with their detailed examination.
+You can check out more advanced and completed schema examples from the [Real World Examples](https://docs.permify.co/docs/getting-started/examples/) section with their detailed examination.